4.2 What's the purpose of links?

 Simple logic of this would look like this: I've got 1,200 links, and my competitor has 1,000.
 So I should be in a better position.
 Still it's not that easy as it seems.

-Links can also have different value.
-Like anything else, links can have high or low quality, and due to that some of them are more trusted by Search Engines than others.
-And in fact, how good your links are is much more important than how many you have.
-We'll talk a real lot about quality of links — but I'll save the talk for just a bit later.
+Secondly, links are not created equal.
+Like anything else, links can have high or low quality, and due to that, some of them are more trusted by Search Engines than others.
+And in fact, how good and relevant your links are is much more important than how many you have.

 Before I tell you this, let's recall that links serve two purposes.